-- Current academic program (general education, special education, PARCC or academic data, instructional hours on IEP, current MTSS academic or behavior interventions, 504, etc.) - -Previous PT Assessment results.
-State the date of previous report, name of previous examiner and findings and level of severity. - -Was MTSS initiated, completed; progress with MTSS - -If re-assessment, include list of current IEP goals, status, progress and performance level.
+- Current academic program (general education, special education, PARCC or academic data, instructional hours on IEP, current MTSS academic or behavior interventions, 504, etc.)

+-Previous PT Assessment results.
+State the date of previous report, name of previous examiner and findings and level of severity.

+-If re-assessment, include list of current IEP goals, status, progress and performance level.

-Report information from the teacher and/or parent that are gathered from interviews, rating scales, or questionnaires to describe the student's current level of functioning and support possible educational impact.
-In this section, evaluator can discuss student's participation in field trips and community-based instruction.
+Report information from the teacher and/or parent that is gathered from interviews, rating scales, or questionnaires to describe the student's current level of functioning and support possible educational impact.
+In this section, evaluators can discuss student's participation in field trips and community-based instruction.
 Narrative should the name(s) of individuals interviewed.
 Teacher interview is required.
 The other individuals are optional.